 If a proposal is vague or written so that you can’t easily understand everything in it, it’s probably time to walk away and choose another contractor.

 Now we’re getting somewhere!
 This is an area that everyone wants to learn more about.
 Once again, our experts delivered some realistic wisdom.
 Lamberton feels that “The factors that impact the costs of repairs are labor time and material costs.”
 And also that “it is possible to reduce cost without compromising quality.”

 Gerety adds that “cost is a direct result of design and material.
-If a space is thoughtfully designed, the cost can be reduced.
+If space is thoughtfully designed, the cost can be reduced.
 Material selection is another area where cost can be reduced, depending on the options that are available.”

 Are you still keeping in mind that sage advice we shared above?
-Winkles reiterates it when asked about reducing costs: “With products, you get what you pay for.
+Winkles reiterate it when asked about reducing costs: “With products, you get what you pay for.
 The best way to reduce cost is to reduce the scope of work.”

 Keeping your scope realistic and your materials within budget will make the difference between a nightmare of compromise and the joy of a successful home renovation.

 Our experts were unanimous about the biggest roadblock in their industry, one they come up against again and again.
 “The most common mistake made by all parties is not having clear communication,” Lamberton shares.
 She adds another great tip: “You can never over-communicate.”

 Gerety couldn’t agree more.
 He tells us, “I’d estimate that 95% of all mistakes are communication errors.
 The key is to have a detailed scope of work agreed upon so everyone’s clear on what to expect.”
 His final piece of advice?
 “Avoid pushing unanswered questions away.”